shenal-siri/JobDataExtractor/README.md

 3) Setting database connection parameters.

 #### 1. Cloning / Downloading this Repo
-Self-explanatory, just click here:
+Self-explanatory, see the image below.
+Don't forget to set up your Python env using `requirements.txt`!

 ![GitHub - Clone / Download Repo](/resources/git_clone.PNG "GitHub - Clone / Download Repo")

-Don't forget to set up your Python env using `requirements.txt`!

 #### 2. Creating a PostgreSQL database and setting up its schema
 I recommend [pgAdmin 4](https://www.pgadmin.org/download/) for hassle-free, GUI-based Postgres database creation and management.
 Once you've created a database for the tool, you can use pgAdmin's 'Query Tool' to open and run `DDL_job_data.sql`, which will create the requisite tables / relationships / functions.